Spring pet advice from the Dick Vet

 cat sniffing tulips

-Spring flowers such as lilies, daffodils, bluebells, hyacinths, and tulips may be pretty to look at but are poisonous to dogs and cats.
+Spring flowers such as lilies, daffodils, bluebells, hyacinths, crocuses and tulips may be pretty to look at but are poisonous to dogs and cats.
 Even drinking the water that they sit in can be dangerous.

 If you think your pet has eaten any part of these flowers, especially if they show signs of poisoning – such as vomiting, diarrhoea, or seizures – take them to the vet immediately.